A Collaborative Space for Insight and Action

 Guest Speaker

-Associate Professor at ACU, researching how gender shapes literacy and reading practices in digital contexts, with a focus on boys, masculinities, and critical digital reading.
+Professor of Gender and Literacy in the Digital Age at the Institute of Learning Sciences and Teacher Education at ACU, researching how gender shapes literacy and reading practices in digital contexts, with a focus on boys, masculinities, and critical digital reading.
 She will discuss how literacy engagement intersects with gender identity in the digital age, emphasizing how fostering reading pleasure and digital critical thinking can support boys’ well‑being and academic inclusion.

 3:30 pm